 Medical Billing and Coding: One of the Fastest Growing Careers

 · Physicians’ Offices: This is one of the fastest ways to gain the experience needed to move forward in your career.
-In the physician’s office, you’ll be cross-trained to work in multiple positions.
+In the physician’s office, you’ll be exposed to many aspects of the business side of the medical field.
 Getting this type of training is exciting because you will gain an understanding of the flow of patients, knowledge of medical forms, learn the nuances of insurance plans, develop a strong understanding of medical terminology, and gain knowledge of the laws and guidelines that need to be followed in dealing with patients.
-This environment will keep you challenged and provide an opportunity to deepen your learning
+This environment will keep you challenged and provide an opportunity to deepen your learning.

-· Same-day Surgery Centers: Patients who are scheduled at a same-day surgery center, so they don’t need to be admitted to a hospital for an overnight stay.
+· Same-day Surgery Centers: Patients who are scheduled at a same-day surgery center don’t need to be admitted to a hospital for an overnight stay.
 Staff will work closely with the physicians, nurses, patients, and insurance companies.
-In this environment, you’ll work on various coding for surgeries, which makes it interesting, challenging, and exciting.
+A variety of surgical procedures are performed in same-day surgery centers, which makes it interesting, challenging, and exciting.

 · Medical Billing Companies: Medical billing companies are a great way to gain knowledge with both Medical Billing and Coding.
-These types of companies receive health insurance claims from different types of doctor’s offices, such as family practice, orthopedic, cardiology, etc. This environment provides a great opportunity to gain knowledge and experience in a variety of medical specialties.
+These types of companies contract with physicians and other healthcare providers, and facilities, to perform the coding, billing, and accounts receivable management for those providers.
+This environment provides a great opportunity to gain knowledge and experience in a variety of career-oriented positions.

 The Medical Billing & Coding program at Laurus College is career-focused and prepares you for an exciting career in the field of Medical Billing & Coding.
 While this field is called “billing & coding,” these are two very distinct careers, each equally important and in-demand.
 Additionally, upon graduating from Laurus College, you should have the skills to enter this field in many different entry-level positions.
 Billing & Coding Specialists are not limited to billing or coding jobs, and often obtain employment in various healthcare positions such as: